 Financial Reporting - The Company also maintains an ongoing control evaluation program in order to issue the certification required by the regulatory authorities with respect to the financial information presented in the Company's annual and interim filings (certification under Multilateral Instrument 52-109).
 Under this program, the managers of each business line evaluate and test the controls in their sector, following which a designated team verifies the quality of the controls and the conclusion of the managers' evaluation.
-A summary report is submitted annually to the Audit Committee, team verifies the quality of the controls and the conclusion of the managers' evaluation.
 A summary report is submitted annually to the Audit Committee, which then reports the results of the evaluation to the Board of Directors.
-The certification of the financial information presented in the annual and interim filings is submitted quarterly in the prescribed format.
+The certification of the financial information presented in the annual and interim fillings is submitted guarterly in the prescribed format.
 This certification is available on SEDAR and on the Company's website.